Close

 EU/EEA Citizens: No visa required for any length of stay with valid ID card or passport.

-90-Day Visa-Free Access: Citizens from United States, Canada, Australia, New Zealand, United Kingdom, Japan, South Korea, Singapore, Malaysia, Brazil, Argentina, Chile, Mexico, Israel, UAE, Serbia, Montenegro, North Macedonia, Bosnia and Herzegovina, Albania, and most other Schengen visa-exempt countries can stay up to 90 days within any 180-day period for tourism or business.
+90-Day Visa-Free Access: Citizens from United States, Canada, Australia, New Zealand, United Kingdom, Japan, South Korea, Singapore, Malaysia, Brazil, Argentina, Chile, Mexico, Israel, UAE, and most other Schengen visa-exempt countries can stay up to 90 days within any 180-day period for tourism or business.
+This 90-day limit applies to the entire Schengen Area, not to Croatia alone.

 Passport Requirements

-• Passport valid for at least 3 months beyond departure date
+• Passport valid for at least 3 months beyond your departure date from the Schengen Area

 • At least one blank page for entry stamp